tylersayshi/simple-snipcart-shop/README.md

 git clone https://github.com/tylersayshi/simple-snipcart-shop.git
 ```

 Once you have done this, you may use the `exampleSite` folder as an example for how to set your project up.
-The two main things to pay attention to is to first set this in your `config.toml` file:
+The two main things to pay attention to is to first set this in your `hugo.toml` file:

 ```toml
 theme = "simple-snipcart-shop"
 ```

 Then you will need to replicate the data used in the `exampleSite/data/reviews/` if you want to show reviews.
-Please also see the `exampleSite/config.toml` for guidance on setting up the more general site configurations.
+Please also see the `exampleSite/hugo.toml` for guidance on setting up the more general site configurations.

 ## Contributing